paragon-intelligence/agentle/README.md

 ### Production-Ready API with BlackSheep

-Expose your agent as a RESTful API with automatic Swagger documentation:
+Expose your agent as a RESTful API with automatic Scalar documentation:

 ```python
 from agentle.agents.agent import Agent